atlasphp/Atlas.Query/docs/select.md

 parent _Select_.

-When you are done building the subselect, give it an alias using the `as()` method, and call `getStatement()` to render it (wrapped in parentheses) into the desired condition or expression.
+When you are done building the subselect, give it an alias using the `as()` method, and call `getStatement()` to render it into the desired condition or expression.

 The following is a contrived example: